-• Use seasonally adjusted E85 fuel (ASTM D5798).
-With non-seasonally adjusted E85 fuel, you may experience hard starting and rough idle following start up even if the above recommendations are followed, especially when the ambient temperature is below 32°F (0°C).

-Some additives used in regular gasoline are not fully compatible with E85 and may form deposits in your engine.
+- When the ambient temperature is above 90° F (32° C), you may experience hard starting and rough idle following start up even if the above recommendations are followed. - Some additives used in regular gasoline are not fully compatible with E-85 and may form deposits in your engine.
 To eliminate driveability issues that may be caused by these deposits, a supplemental gasoline additive, such as MOPAR® Injector Cleanup or Techron may be used.

-Selection Of Engine Oil For Flexible Fuel Vehicles (E85) and Gasoline Vehicles FFV vehicles operated on E85 require specially formulated engine oils.
+Selection Of Engine Oil For Flexible Fuel Vehicles (E-85) And Gasoline Vehicles

+FFV vehicles operated on E-85 require specially formulated engine oils.
 These special requirements are included in MOPAR® engine oils, and in equivalent oils meeting Chrysler Specification MS-6395.
-The manufacturer only recommends engine oils that are API Certified and meet the requirements of Material Standard MS-6395.
+The manufacturer requires engine oils that are API Certified and meet the requirements of Material Standard MS-6395.
 MS-6395 contains additional requirements, developed during extensive fleet testing, to provide additional protection to Chrysler Group LLC engines.
 Use MOPAR® or an equivalent oil meeting the specification MS-6395.